olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```

- If you want to know more about point to point communication, including how to aviod dead-locking your processes, see: [https://www.sciencedirect.com/topics/computer-science/point-to-point-communication](https://www.sciencedirect.com/topics/computer-science/point-to-point-communication)
+ If you want to know more about point to point communication, including how to avoid dead-locking your processes, see: [https://www.sciencedirect.com/topics/computer-science/point-to-point-communication](https://www.sciencedirect.com/topics/computer-science/point-to-point-communication).
+We also want to credit the [National Institute for Computational Sciences](https://www.nics.tennessee.edu/mpi-tutorial) for the idea for this example and you can find more send and receive challenges on their page.

 # MPI Collectives